gonzalofq1/446-2final/README.md

 Most simulation parameters can be conveniently changed in `SwiftPDE.ipynb` by changing the initial conditions, parameters boundary lenght and timestep in the second cell block.

-I assume a square uniform domain, but the values and resolution of this domain can be adjusted by changing the variables `N` (resolution) and `L` (lenght).
+I assume a square uniform domain, but the values and resolution of this domain can be adjusted by changing the variables `N` (resolution) and `Len` (lenght).

 To change the initial conditions, the definition of `INITIAL` can be changed in the second block of code.